jonhoo/thesis/000-proposal.md

 and distributed, and supports sharding cliques of operators to share resource costs and increase sustainable throughput.

+As I mentioned previously, dataflow is a broad term, so I want to take a moment to discuss Noria's specific dataflow implementation.
+Noria takes SQL queries from the application, and folds them into a single, unified dataflow program.
+The dataflow is a directed, acyclic graph, with the base tables at the "top", and application-accessible views at the "bottom".
+The nodes in between represent the SQL operators that make up the query of every view.
+Reads (`SELECT` queries) access materializations at the leaves only, while writes (`INSERT`, `UPDATE`, and `DELETE` queries) flow into the graph at the roots.

+After a write has been persisted by the base table operator, it flows into the dataflow graph as an "update", following the graph's edges.
+Every operator the update passes through processes the update according to the operator semantics, and emits a derived update.
+Eventually the update arrives at a leaf view and changes the state visible to reads through the leaf's materialization.
+Updates are _signed_ (i.e., they can be "negative" or "positive"), with negative updates reflecting revocations of past results, and modifications represented as a negative-positive update pair.

 My primary work on the paper revolved around the implementation of partial state, including much of the core dataflow fabric.